materialsproject/fireworks/docs/duplicates_tutorial.rst

 If you are running just a few jobs, or if your set of jobs is well-constrained, you may never have to worry about the possibility of duplicated runs.
 However, in some applications, duplicate jobs need to be explicitly prevented.
 This may be the case if:

 * Each job is a costly calculation that would be expensive to run again
-* The set of input data and/or the number of workflow steps for each input changes and grows over time.
+* The input data changes and grows over time.
 In this case, it might be difficult take a lot of bookkeeping to track what input data was already processed and what workflow steps were already submitted.
-* Multiple users are submitting Workflows, and two or more users might submit the same thing.
+* Multiple users are submitting workflows, and two or more users might submit the same thing.

 One way to prevent duplicate jobs is to pre-filter workflows yourself before submitting them to FireWorks.
 However, FireWorks includes a built-in, customizable duplicate checker.
 One advantage of this built-in duplicate checker is that it detects duplicates at the FireWork (*sub-workflow*) level.
 Let's see how this works.